 “Politics ain’t beanbag” Is an old-fashioned way of saying that politics can be rough.

 The term originally comes from a 19th century novel by the writer Finley Peter Dunne.
-One of Dunne’s characters is an Irish American named Mr. Dooley, who likes to sit in his favorite Chicago bar and talk about politics.The full quote from Mr. Dooley reads, ““Sure, politics ain’t bean-bag.
+One of Dunne’s characters is an Irish American named Mr. Dooley, who likes to sit in his favorite Chicago bar and talk about politics.The full quote from Mr. Dooley reads, “Sure, politics ain’t bean-bag.
 ‘Tis a man’s game, an’ women, childer, cripples an’ prohybitionists’d do well to keep out iv it.”

-In 2014, for example, New York Post columnist Bob McManus wrote a piece discussing Andrew Cuomo’s re-election as the governor of New York.
-McManus wrote that Cuomo had used some dirty tactics to get elected but,
+In 2014, for example, New York Post columnist Bob McManus wrote a piece discussing Gov. Andrew Cuomo’s re-election campaign.
+McManus wrote that Cuomo had used some dirty tactics to get elected but:

 Big deal: Politics ain’t beanbag, as the Irish used to say, and Andrew Mark Cuomo woke up Wednesday morning sitting right where it matters most – in the catbird seat.

 In 2018 the columnist Arlene Jones, writing in Austin Weekly News, used the phrase in a piece about Chicago politics.

 The coming weeks will reveal if Ja’mal makes it on the ballot or not.
 But knowing the way this city works, I’m not going to put too much money on it.
 Politics ain’t beanbag, and when you run, you need to learn how to play the game!

-Politicians use the expression too, of course.
-In 2013 Ted Cruz took to the Senate floor to denounce what he saw as a particularly nasty trick carried out by the Democrats.
+In 2013, Sen. Ted Cruz (R-TX) took to the Senate floor to denounce what he saw as a particularly nasty trick carried out by the Democrats.
 Cruz began by saying, “we all know the old saying that politics ain’t beanbag.
 But the nastiness with which the Democratic majority responded to Senator Vitter was extraordinary.”